camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/03-runtime-container-integration/30-the-camunda-jboss-as-7-subsystem.html.md

    <p>Classpath dependencies are automatically managed for you if you use the <a href="ref:#process-applications">Process Application API</a>.</p>
 </div>

-When using the camunda JBoss subsystem, the process engine classes are deployed as jboss module.
+When using the Camunda JBoss subsystem, the process engine classes are deployed as jboss module.
 The module is named `org.camunda.bpm.camunda-engine` and is deployed in the folder `$JBOSS_HOME/modules/org/camunda/bpm/camunda-engine`.

 By default, the Application server will not add this module to the classpath of applications.
 If an application needs to interact with the process engine, we must declare a module dependency in the application.
 This can be achieved using either an implicit or an explicit module dependency.

 ### Implicit module dependencies with the Process Application API

-When using the Process Application API (i.e. when deploying either a ServletProcessApplication or an EjbProcessApplication), the camunda JBoss Subsystem will detect the `@ProcessApplication` class in the deployment and automatically add a module dependency between the application and the process engine module.
+When using the Process Application API (i.e., when deploying either a ServletProcessApplication or an EjbProcessApplication), the Camunda JBoss Subsystem will detect the `@ProcessApplication` class in the deployment and automatically add a module dependency between the application and the process engine module.
 As a result, we don't have to declare the dependency ourselves.
 It is called an <a href="https://docs.jboss.org/author/display/AS72/Implicit+module+dependencies+for+deployments">implicit module dependency</a> because it is not explicitly declared but can be derived by inspecting the application and seeing that it provides a `@ProcessApplication` class.

 ### Explicit module dependencies